 The first step Trussway took was to make their website echo their brand.
-To highlight their serving culture, they used pictures of their production shop and of families moving into new homes to demonstrate their promise of high intensity customer service.
+To highlight their serving culture, they used pictures of their production shop and of families moving into new homes to demonstrate their promise of high intensity customer service for better built and more comfortable living spaces.
 They also made the website clean and easy to navigate.
 However, the most important thing they did was create a Spanish version of their website.
 This was extremely powerful, considering Hispanics are one of the fastest growing and most entrepreneurial demographics in the United States – not to mention Spanish speakers comprise the majority of Trussway’s production workforce.

 Rebranding their website did two things for Trussway.
 First, they improved communication with their current Spanish-speaking employees.
 Second, they are able to show Spanish-speaking customers and job applicants that they are valued at Trussway.
 Additionally, Trussway is working to subtitle all their videos in Spanish or in English, depending on the language of the video.
 This guarantees all their current and potential customers and employees have access to their messaging.
-They also added a careers page to their website, making it easier to apply for a job.
+They also added a careers page to their website, making it easier to apply for a job, and added an online, bilingual application option.
 Trussway's proactive work in these areas established the company's main focus—their brand—is caring for their employees and customers.

 Through this work, Trussway also answered Michael's question of why anyone should care about trusses.
 “Trusses account for a small percentage of a project build, yet, if not designed and manufactured well, could mean real problems for the builder.
 Trusses are more than just wood and plates.
-When designed and built well, they can reduce noise and make the occupant experience more comfortable, help keep occupancy rates high and revenues flowing for builder/owners,” explains Michael.
-“In our work to reshape the Trussway brand and value proposition, we bubbled to the surface the idea that trusses truly matter, and we started integrating that into our messaging.
-Hence, the hashtag #trussesmatter was born.
-We use it on our social media activities as a way to generate awareness, and we have created a blog around it called Rough Openings.”
+When designed and built well, they can reduce noise and make the occupant experience more comfortable, help keep occupancy rates high and revenues flowing for builder/owners,” explains David Pogue, vice president of sales and marketing for Trussway.
+“In our work to reshape the Trussway brand and value proposition, we bubbled to the surface the idea that trusses are critical to the success of a construction project and we started integrating that into our messaging.
+Hence, we have worked hard to integrate why they are important into our social media activities as a way to generate awareness, and we have created a blog around it support it called Rough Openings.”

 Building a Brand Through a Social Media